-Pre-funded warrants will have an exercise price of \$1.4537, provided that such exercise price shall not be less than the USD equivalent to DKK 10 at the time of exercise.
+Pre-funded warrants will have an exercise price of \$0.1479 or the USD equivalent to DKK 1 at the time of conversion, provided that such exercise price may be paid at the time of issuance and held in escrow until the time of conversionper ADSs.
 The exercise price is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our ADSs and also upon any distributions of assets, including cash, stock or other property to our stockholders.